 Life pledged penitent receiving the Cord of Pledging

 Penitent with wild bird friend, just like Saint Francis of Assisi!

 Brief Background of the CFP

 The Confraternity of Penitents is an international, non-profit, tax exempt private association of the Roman Catholic faithful laity, with commendation, under the Bishop of the Diocese of Fort Wayne-South Bend, Indiana, USA.
 Its original foundation had been in the Diocese of Providence, Rhode Island, in the 1990's.
 Its members seek to give Jesus their all, every moment of their lives, whether they are single or married.
-Despite its original foundation as an Order for lay people in the Roman Catholic Church, the Confraternity of Penitents, like the original foundation, is open to clergy and religious as well as single and married laity.
+Despite its original foundation as an Order for lay people in the Roman Catholic Church, the Confraternity of Penitents, like the original foundation, is open to Diocesan priests and deacons as well as single and married laity.

 How do we, as imperfect and sinful men and women, strive to do give Jesus our all?